 Name Working experience outline Appointments or concurrent appointments in organizations other than the Company or shareholder companies Li Weimin University graduate, master degree, senior economist.
-He previously served as deputy manager and then manager of Operation Department of Fuzhou Branch, president assistant and manager of General Office of Fuzhou Branch, vice president of Fuzhou Branch, vice president of Fuzhou Branch, president of Zhangzhou Branch, president of Zhangzhou Branch, president of Zhengzhou Branch, and president of Fuzhou Branch of Industrial Bank.
+He previously served as deputy manager and then manager of Operation Department of Fuzhou Branch, president assistant and manager of General Office of Fuzhou Branch, vice president of Fuzhou Branch, vice president of Fuzhou Branch, president of Zhangzhou Branch, president of Zhangzhou Branch, president of Zhangzhou Branch, and president of Fuzhou Branch of Industrial Bank.
 He is currently serving as Party committee member and vice president of Industrial Bank, he is mainly in charge of the Risk Management Department, Special Assets Operation Department, Law & Compliance Department, etc. None Sun Xiongpeng University graduate, master degree, senior economist.
-He previously served as deputy manager of the International Business Department, and manager of Business Department and Domestic Business Department of Quanzhou Branch of Industrial Bank, president assistant and vice president of Quanzhou Branch of Industrial Bank, president of Xiamen Branch of Industrial Bank, and president of Fuzhou Branch of Industrial Bank.
+He previously served as deputy manager of the International Business Department, and manager of Business Department and Domestic Business Department of Quanzhou Branch of Industrial Bank, president assistant and vice president of Quanzhou Branch of Industrial Bank, president of Zhangzhou Branch of Industrial Bank, president of Quanzhou Branch of Industrial Bank, president of Xiamen Branch of Industrial Bank, and president of Fuzhou Branch of Industrial Bank.
 He currently serves as a Party committee member and vice president of Industrial Bank, he is mainly in charge of Interbank Business Department (Futures Finance Department), Bank Cooperation Center, Operation Management Department, Information Technology Department, Network Finance Department, Administrative Safeguard Department, Shanghai administrative service center, Beijing representative office (Beijing administrative service center), etc. None iv.
 Changes of directors, supervisors and senior management members during the reporting period